thecdil/campus_source/_histories/gauss-johnsonengineeringbuildingandlaboratory.md

 The GJEBL is an early campus example of Modern architecture, reflecting the transition from pre-war traditionalist styles toward a new, utilitarian sensibility.
 Its rectangular form, minimal ornamentation, and emphasis on function reflect an evolving approach to institutional design.[^4]

 ### Physical Description
-The building comprises two floors, a penthouse level, and a full basement.
+The building is made up of two floors, a penthouse level, and a full basement.
 Its structure consists of steel-reinforced concrete with a red-brick veneer laid in stretcher bond, while the penthouse level is sided in metal.
 A variety of window types and sizes appear across its different faces.[^5]

 ### Charles Luther Kirtley